 The FDA considers new clinical data, updated analyses, or substantial responses to their questions as major amendments that reset the review clock.
 This isn’t a penalty; it’s a practical necessity to ensure a thorough evaluation.
 The best way to handle this is to anticipate it.
 If you know you’ll be submitting additional data during the review cycle, build that potential time extension into your project plan and financial forecasts.

-How the FDA Communicates Delays
+How the FDA Communicates a Delay

 If the FDA review team identifies issues that prevent them from approving your application in its current form, they won’t just let the PDUFA date pass in silence.
 Instead, you will receive a Complete Response Letter (CRL).
 A CRL is a formal communication from the FDA detailing all the specific deficiencies they found in your application.
 It’s essentially a roadmap outlining exactly what you need to fix.